 - Successful completion of the approved 36-credit-hour MAEd curriculum: - o 21 credit hours of required education core courses and - o 15 credit hours of graduate education electives in an approved concentration of the student's choice. - A graduate GPA of ≥ 3.00 with no more than one course completed with a C grade.
 D and F grades are not acceptable. - Completion of an individually developed MAEd portfolio with an evaluation of "Proficient" or "Distinguished." - Completion of all coursework within six years of the date of initial enrollment. - Filing of an Intent to Graduate with the Office of the Registrar.
-(See the Candidacy for Graduation section on p.
-42.) - Payment all tuition and fees. - Approval by the GSOE Faculty Senate.
+(See the Candidacy for Graduation section.) - Payment all tuition and fees. - Approval by the Faculty and the Board of Trustees.